 “It’s molding too fast!
 I can’t get it in!”

 Foreplay quickly dissipated and so did my hopes for a summer romance with his silicone twin.

 We looked online to figure out what went wrong and according to the website I did not, “allow adequate time for the thermometer to get an accurate reading.”

 With the fishing season right around the corner, we ran out of time to buy more silicon to try again.

-So all I had to look forward to was the possibility of self-induced Carpal Tunnel.
+Which meant, the only thing I had to look forward to that summer was the possibility of self-induced Carpal Tunnel.

 But I guess it wasn’t a total loss.

 We did have a good laugh over it.